zz-iot/rmw_zzdds/README.md

 ## Development baseline

-The current baseline is ROS 2 Rolling at the revisions recorded in `ci/rolling.repos`, zidl release `v0.3.11-zig.0.16.0`, and zzdds commit `a974bd5c`. zzdds is built with its C and C++ bindings enabled.
+The current baseline is ROS 2 Rolling at the revisions recorded in `ci/rolling.repos`, zidl release `v0.3.12-zig.0.16.0`, and zzdds release `v0.3.0-zig.0.16.0`. zzdds is built with its C and C++ bindings enabled.
 The former `zzdds-examples` repository has been folded into zzdds and is no longer a separate dependency.